 This will be an epic trip with a rarely offered 10-night trip to see hammerheads, mantas, marine iguanas, penguins, batfish, seahorses, galapagos sharks and more.
-The trip is timed for the best hammerhead & iguana encounters, best visIbility and best water temps.
-Extra time at darwin + 3 land tours.
-Trip will be on a newly refitted vessel.
+The trip is timed for the best hammerhead & iguana encounters, best visibility and best water temps.
+Extra time at Darwin plus 2 - 3 land tours.

 ✓ We book resorts/ liveaboards that offer the best overall value